Nelarius/playground/README.md

 same way as the Linux compilation does.

 ## TODO
+* Read & render basic components
+  * Transform, Renderable, Camera, Script components need to be defined
+  * For script component, must create a pool of lua states
+  * visible components need to be described in Lua scene file
+  *
 * Get rid of compiler warning for narrowing conversion in Bundle.h
-* Instead of looking at a vector of component indices, possible use std::array for some compile-time magic.
-* Do a benchmark to compare join<>() with EntityX component iteration
-* Bind Vector, and Matrix to Lua
+* Bind Matrix to Lua
-  * Add Vectors to input script to describe colors
 * Quaternion math
 * Rendering matrices use Matrix4f
 * Implement Transform component & rendering system using my math module